 Under the UK’s current devolution settlement, the Scottish government has the power to vary certain provisions in relation to income tax in Scotland, although it does not have the power to set the level of the initial income tax personal allowance.
-In Scotland there is currently a lower starter rate of tax of 19% (on income earned between £12,570 and £14,667).
-However there are then higher intermediate rates of income tax in Scotland than in England.
+For Scottish taxpayers there is currently a lower starter rate of tax of 19% (on income earned between £12,570 and £14,732).
+However there is then a higher intermediate income tax rate in Scotland than in England.
 In Scotland in 2020/21, income tax was charged at 21% on earnings over £25,296, 41% on earnings over £43,662, and 46% on earnings above £150,000.

 Income tax is the largest contributing source to the government’s revenues, albeit in 2019/20 that contribution only amounted to 23.4% of total public sector receipts.

-In 2019/20, income tax generated £194 billion of tax receipts.
-This compared to £145 billion that was generated from National Insurance Contributions, £134 billion from VAT, £52 billion from Corporation Tax, £36 billion from council tax, £29 billion from business rates, £28 billion from fuel duties, and £21 billion from tobacco and alcohol duties.
+This compared to the £144 billion that was generated from National Insurance Contributions, £117 billion from VAT, £54 billion from Corporation Tax, £38 billion from council tax, £30 billion fromm capital taxes, £22 billion from tobacco and alcohol duties, £21 billion from fuel duties, and £17 billion from business rates.

 In 2019/20 the government’s Office for Budget Responsibility estimated that income tax receipts on average amounted to the equivalent of £6,800 per household, and represented 8.7% of overall national income.

 In terms of international comparisons, the Organisation for Economic Co-operation and Development (OECD) reported that the UK raises slightly less tax revenue as a share of GDP than the average of other major nations.
-In 2019, OECD countries’ tax revenues were equivalent to 33.8% of GDP; in the UK they were 33.0% of GDP.
+In 2019/20, OECD average country tax revenues were equivalent to 33.5% of GDP; in the UK they were 32.8% of GDP.